+Figure 2.
 1

-Figure 2.1.

 Conceptual Framework of the Study

 The proposed system's conceptual framework is presented in Figure 2.1.
 The framework is structured into three main containers, namely inputs, processes, and outputs, which provide a comprehensive description of the relevant concepts, ideas, and relationships involved in the study.
 The inputs include job openings, candidate requirements, and resumes/curricula vitae of job seekers.
 The processes consist of data collection, data preprocessing, model training, and model testing, which are used to generate criteria for job and applicant recommendations.
 Additionally, resume parsing is employed to extract data for comparison.
 Lastly, keyword matching is used to compare the extracted data with the collected, preprocessed, trained, and tested data.
 The output is the PESO-Net System, an automated job portal equipped with advanced data analytics.

+CHAPTER III

+DESIGN AND METHODOLOGY

+Software Development Model